Support Us Button Widget

 Ping Pong.jpeg

-Carolina Pongs installations help bring table tennis to the public. | Photo by Carolina Pong
+Carolina Pongs installations helped bring table tennis matches to the public, potentially creating a third place in Cola. | Photo by Carolina Pong

 “Carolina Pong isn’t just about playing ping pong; it’s about building a community,” Roche said.